XRPLF/xrpl-dev-portal/gateway_services_spec.md

 # Host-Meta #

+Host-Meta tells you about things operated by a domain.

 [RFC6415](http://tools.ietf.org/html/rfc6415) defines a standardized way to publish metadata, including information about resources controlled by the host, for any domain.
 In contrast to the original spec, **Ripple uses the JSON version of host-meta exclusively**, and never queries for the XML version.
 This spec defines several Ripple-centric resources which a host can advertise in a host-meta file, so that other applications can automatically **find** the host's other Gateway services, and **verify** the domain's various Ripple assets.
 This extends and replaces the functionality of the [ripple.txt](https://wiki.ripple.com/Ripple.txt) spec.

+The response to a host-meta request is a document called a JRD (JSON resource descriptor; there is also an XML version called an XRD).
+You can retrieve a domain's host-meta JRD by making an HTTP GET request to the `/.well-known/host-meta.json` path at the top level of the domain.
+You can also GET `/.well-known/host-meta` while providing an `Accept: application/json` header.
+Hosts implementing Gateway Services should support both methods.

-Here is an example of an entire host-meta file:
+Here is an example of an entire host-meta JRD:

 __`GET https://latambridgepay.com/.well-known/host-meta.json`__